 What is a Win Total Bet?

-Also similar to traditional totals, the over or under is usually shaded with juice depending on where bookmakers want/need the action.
+Also, similar to traditional totals, the over or under is usually shaded with juice, depending on where bookmakers want/need the action.

 What is a Good Win Total Bet Strategy?

-If you believe the team you are betting on as an edge (or lacks one) in a game, based on player matchups, matchup histories, etc, that a bookmaker does not, you have found your Win Total edge.
+If you believe the team you are betting on has an edge (or lacks one) in a game, based on player matchups, matchup histories, etc, that a bookmaker does not, you have found your Win Total edge.

-Another strategy that I have deployed in the past, is to use the wide availability of sportsbook options in your state to find a “middle”, as not all books will have the same posted Win Totals.
+Another strategy that I have deployed in the past is to use the wide availability of sportsbook options in your state to find a “middle”, as not all books will have the same posted Win Totals.

 While these anomalies are hard to find, they’re most common right when the books post their Win Totals market and certainly exist for those willing to look hard enough.